 A Temporary Resident Permit (TRP) is a document that allows technically inadmissible foreigners who have been deemed eligible to enter Canada.

-How long does it take to get a Temporary Resident Permit for Canada?
+How Long Does it Take to get a Temporary Resident Permit for Canada?

 On average, a Temporary Resident Permit (TRP) can take anywhere from one to six months to process.

-Can you work on a Temporary Resident Permit in Canada?
+Can you Work on a Temporary Resident Permit in Canada?

 As a temporary resident in Canada, you will need an additional permit to work in Canada.
-There are two main permits: an open work permit and an employer-specific.
+There are two main permits: an open work permit and an employer-specific one.
 An open work permit will let you work for any employer in any location in Canada.